Dr. Sherri Tisza

 When Jim passed away on July 26, 2013, the MCS community was deeply saddened by the loss.
-It was with great surprise that we learned that Jim’s estate had gifted MCS with its first-ever bequest, for a generous amount, to be used for tuition assistance for families with demonstrated need.
+It was with great surprise that we learned that Jim’s estate bequeathed a generous gift to MCS to be used for tuition assistance for families with demonstrated need.
 Since there was no timeline attached to this bequest, we carefully safeguarded this gift until it could be used in the manner it was intended.
 Additional endowment gifts were added along with other monies approved by the board, and gifts made in honor of Patsy Tom were given, under her direction, to this fund.
 It is with joy that we announce the opening of the Children’s Education Fund with a starting balance of $100,000.00, in which the corpus of Jim’s gift will remain intact and continue to create additional funds to be used for tuition assistance.

 Jim’s time on the board was completed, and the classroom furniture and playground equipment he built are due for replacement.
 But Jim’s impact on our students’ curriculum, and on the diversity of our student body through tuition assistance, will live on for years to come.